crottolo/free_addons/3cxcrm/README.rst

 =============

 * Go to 'Settings / Technical / System parameters', and add the apikey for autentication on 3cx.

 Bugfix
 =============
 link to open form res partner and crm lead.

+* 06/20/2022 : bug fix to action_id on link to open form

 Usage